 - following the guidelines of the syllabus, - attending class (arriving on time) with an attitude to actively participate in the classroom learning experience and intellectually acquire the material presented, without texting or messaging during class, - setting aside adequate study time to read and prepare for classes, - budgeting sufficient time in advance of exams and the research paper due dates to successfully accomplish each course requirement, - evaluating personal performance as reflected in each individual grade received and the cumulative effect of those grades on the successful completion of this course, - taking responsibility for strategies and tasks which will improve study skills and habits during this semester, - and accepting personal responsibility for the choices, actions, and consequences made as a student of this history course.

-syllabus for Mrs. Roberts' history course, and understand the contents, requirement obligations.
-I agree to accept personal responsibility for my performance as a student in th and the consequences for my decisions and actions.
-(Signature) the er
+syllabus for Mrs. Roberts' history course, and understand the contents, requirement and the consequences for my decisi nal responsibility for my performance as a student in this or ions and actions.

-and the consequences for my decisions and actions. nents

-this cou

-(Signature)

 (Signature)